inoejj/PCR-data-cleaning/README.md

 # Tutorial

-Try playing it yourself by putting all the .txt file in a folder and create a .csv file.
+1. Launch `consolidate_PCR_data_into_csv.R` with RStudio.

-The *.txt files* are in the `rhamp tape correct extraction dna` folder.
+2. Download all the *.txt* files and placed them in a folder. *(The *.txt* files are in the `rhamp tape correct extraction dna` folder.)*

+3. Set your working directory as the folder that contains the *.txt* files.

+4. Run the R script and it will create a *.csv* file

-Check your answer with the `rhamp_tape_data.csv` in the `rhamp tape correct extraction dna` folder to see if your output .csv file matches mine.
+5. Check your answer with the `answer.csv` in the `rhamp tape correct extraction dna` folder to see if your output .csv file matches it.